 The deadline for submission of camera-ready papers is September 15, 2021.
 A detailed call for papers will be published after the first part of the conference.
 We would like to invite all experts and researchers who deal with crisis management and related disciplines to submit their papers, regardless of the topics mentioned here.

 The introductory lectures and panel discussions will be available live via online platforms.
-Participans will not be chareged this year will not be charged, but registration will be required for those who wish to participate in the discussion.
+There is no fee, but registration will be required for those who wish to participate in the discussion.